Bram as musician

 Because the Poco Loco Steelband plays instrumental steeldrum versions of many well-known pop songs like Kiss me honey, Red, red wine, and Bad moon rising, Enrico Garcia and I developed the idea to make a cd with popsongs that included not only steeldrums, but also a bass player, a guitarist, and a singer.
 It was Ruth Zange who became this singer (and later my singing teacher).
 The cd was produced by Enrico Garcia, was completely funded by the Bunno Mezclado Foundation, and came out in 2016 under the title Steelin’ pop, by Enrico Garcia and the Mezclado Band.

-In the course of oktober, the cd will be avaible in the on line store Rock Inc. The music of the cd is on various streaming services, including Spotify.
+In the course of oktober, the cd became avaible in the on line store Rock Inc. The music of the cd is on various streaming services, including Spotify.

 spotify.com/nl/account/overview/utm_source=spotify&utm_medium=menu&utm_campaign=your_account